osg-htc/docs/docs/worker-node/install-singularity.md

 UID        PID  PPID  C STIME TTY          TIME CMD user         1     0  0 21:34 ?
 00:00:00 ps -ef
 ```

-After singularity is installed, as an ordinary user run the following
-command to verify it:

 Unprivileged Singularity
 ------------------------